francisojeah/0g-serving-broker/api/integration/README.md

    curl -X POST http://127.0.0.1:3080/v1/settle
    ```

-   - The provider agent also incorporates an engine that automatically settles fees.
+   - The provider broker also incorporates an engine that automatically settles fees.
 This engine follows a specific rule to ensure that all users in debt are charged before their remaining balance becomes insufficient (users can request refunds, but each refund will be temporarily locked).
 At the same time, it manages the frequency of settlements to avoid incurring excessive gas costs.

 ## Additional Operations